nightscout/trio-docs/docs/EN/operate/build.md

 ### One-time Update for Trio App Group

 If you built previously, before the App Group changed from Loop to Trio, you need to do this step.
-Then you can continue with the updating instructions.
+Then you can [Continue Updating](#continue-updating).

 * [Create the `Trio App Group`](#create-the-trio-app-group)
 * Examine the [Table of Identifiers](#table-of-identifiers) - it is optional, but editing the descriptions to match the **Names** in that table will make following directions easier in the future
 * Update the App Group to be the `Trio App Group` for the Identifiers (Trio, Trio Watch and Trio Watchkit Extension)
-* Select the Action: 3.
-Create Certificates to make certificate which go with the new `Trio App Group`
+* Select the **Action: 3.
+Create Certificates** to make certificate which go with the new `Trio App Group`

 ### Consequences of `Trio App Group`

 If you use xDrip4iOS or GlucoseDirect as your CGM for Trio, they need to support the same `App Group` as Trio.

-At this time,
-* xDrip4iOS requires version 5.3.1 to support the `Trio App Group`
+* xDrip4iOS requires version 5.3.1 or newer to support the `Trio App Group`
-* GlucoseDirect has not been updated so will not work with Trio as a CGM source
+* GlucoseDirect has not been updated, at this time, so does not currently work with Trio as a CGM source

 ### Continue Updating